ixtiyoruz/segmentation_for_road_lines/README.md

 now you are ready to train it
 firstly turn off distill_loss
 after one epoch, if it finishes successfully turn it on and change the class_weights of background to 0.4 (if it doesnt work to 0.1, but it should work)

+in order to run on video please look at run_on_reference.py file
 </pre>